install `SeuratData` package (if not yet)

 PlotScores(seu, rescale = FALSE, exclude.score = c("pca.density", "pca.regression"))

-You can chose a different type of plot (radar
+You can chose a different type of plot (radar or

 library(ggplot2)